jpmmadeira/halfway/README.md

-Project developed by a team of 5 during a 24 hour Hackathon as part of the 3rd and final project at <Academia de Código_>.
+A web application developed by a team of 5 during a 24 hour Hackathon as part of the 3rd and final project at <Academia de Código_> with the song "Livin' on a Prayer" as our theme.
-For this particular Hackathon the Porto and Fundão campuses joined forces, and the teams were created with people from these two bootcamps.
+For this particular Hackathon the Porto and Fundão campuses joined forces and the teams were created with people from these two bootcamps.